cevoaustralia/graphql-authorization/README.md

 # graphql-authorization

 An example Graphql API that builds authorization with a custom directive and Oso, an open-source authorization library.
+See [this post](https://cevo.com.au/post/adding-authorization-to-a-graphql-api/) for details.

 ## How to start